aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 [*^ back to top*](#Table-of-Contents)
 #### Check Spot instance usage and cost savings
-Go to [Spot Request console](https://console.aws.amazon.com/ec2sp/v2/) -> Saving Summary, to find out how much running cost you just saved.
+avigate to the [Spot Requests console](https://console.aws.amazon.com/ec2sp/v2/){:target="_blank"} -> click on the "Saving Summary" button.
+It will show you how much running cost you have just saved.

 #### Autoscaling & Dynamic Allocation support